tommotaylor/toms_blog/README.md

 ## Testing

-Tested using [RSpec](http://rspec.info/) to test the applications.
-In every application directory run `rspec` to test that single application.
+Tested using [RSpec](http://rspec.info/).
+In the app directory run `rspec` to test the entire application.

 ## Coverage